csiro-robotics/iSICE/README.md

 python main.py /path/to/CUB --benchmark CUB --pretrained -a vgg16_bn --epochs 100 --lr 1.2e-4 --lr-method step --lr-params 15\ 30 -j 10 -b 65 --num-classes 200 --representation SICE --freezed-layer 0 --classifier-factor 5 --modeldir /path/to/save/the/model/and/meta/information
 ```

-As training progresses, the following information will be automatically saved in the path specified with `--modeldir` parameter above: loss, top-1 error and top-5 error
+As training progresses, loss, top-1 error and top-5 error information for both training and test evaluation will be automatically saved in the path specified with `--modeldir` parameter above.